 - 29.2 Application forms will be in the format prescribed by regulations.
 The form will need to contain information that describes the gambling activities to be provided, the operational procedures, hours, nature of the location, needs of the local community, etc. Most importantly, the applicant will have to detail the steps that will be taken to promote the three licensing objectives.
 From 6th April 2016 applicants should carry out a risk assessment before they apply for a premises licence or to vary a premises licence. - 29.3 Applicants are encouraged to fully consult the Police and other responsible authorities well in advance of submitting their applications.
 Application forms and guidance leaflets will be available from the Authority, including contact names for each of the responsible authorities that will be receiving applications.
 Most applications will require additional documentation and a fee to be included with the form.
-Incomplete applications will not be considered and will be returned to the applicant. - 29.4 The Act requires licensing authorities to maintain a register of premises licences issued.
-The register must be available at any reasonable time to the public, who can request copies of the entries.
-The register will be located at:
+Incomplete applications will not be considered and will be returned to the applicant. - 29.4 As a minimum, the Council will require the local risk assessment to consider: - The location of services for children such as schools, playgrounds, leisure/community centres, and other areas where children will likely gather; - premises licensed to sell alcohol, ATM cash dispensers; - The demographics of the area in relation to vulnerable groups - Whether the premises is in an area subject to high levels of crime and/or disorder.